rapid-community/RapidOS/README.md

 The interface gets streamlined.
 No clutter or unnecessary features - RapidOS keeps it simple and easy to use for anyone who likes things clean.

 #### 💡 Join the community
 RapidOS is a project you can jump into.
-Hit up [Rapid Community](https://dsc.gg/rapid-community) to share ideas, provide feedback to help improve the system, or chat with others who want a better Windows.
+Hit up [Rapid Community](https://discord.rapid-community.ru) to share ideas, provide feedback to help improve the system, or chat with others who want a better Windows.

 #### 🛠️ Support when you need it
 If something goes wrong, community's got you.
 Developers and active users offer quick tips or help with bigger issues.

-*RapidOS turns Windows into something better through AME Beta: private, fast, and simple, backed by a solid crew.*
+*RapidOS turns Windows into something better: private, fast, and simple, backed by a solid crew.*

 ## 🔧 System changes & enhancements